Samurai336/sdl2-collision-events/README.md

 Note on SDL2:
 not in repos yes so you will probably have to build from scratch.
-There are pre build binaries for windows at http://www.libsdl.org/tmp/download-2.0.php you will also need SDL2_image wich can be aquired here. http://www.libsdl.org/tmp/SDL_image/.
+There are pre build binaries for windows and both bin and source can be found at http://www.libsdl.org/tmp/download-2.0.php
+You will also need SDL2_image wich can be aquired here. http://www.libsdl.org/tmp/SDL_image/.